View volunteer openings, descriptions and qualifications, and apply for any volunteer opportunities posted.

 Spot Shot Turkey Shootout - November

-Volunteers will tally participants shots made with a basketball from multiple spots around the court and bring the results to the score table.
-For more information, contact Brian O'Malley at 847.850.2119.
+Volunteers will tally participants basketball shots from multiple spots around the court, and bring the results to the score table after each round.
+For more information, contact Megan Kile at 847.850.2119.

 Volunteers help out as ushers and with concessions.
 We are also looking for volunteers to assist with set and costume construction.
 All performances take place at Ivy Hall School.
 Scout troops and other service groups, 5th grade or above, are welcome.
 Each volunteer will receive 1 admission ticket to a show.
 For more information, contact Lindsay Grandt at 847.850.2132.